-And she's asked whether you will come down to Devon.
-Not to do the online course.
+And she's asked whether you will come down to do the online course.

 I'd love to if she's got enough people interested.
-Just get in touch.
+Get in touch.

-How much space, we'll probably see it in a minute, how much space do you need?

-When we've got four students, we just need a small studio.
-I mean, most people know the capacity of their own studio, it's enough room really, for someone to be walking around, someone on a mat.
-That's it, really.
+How much space but we'll probably see in a minute, how much space do you need for we've got four students, we just need a small studio.
+I mean, most people know the capacity of their own studio, it's enough room really, for someone to be walking around someone on a map.
+Is it really?

 Shall we do a bit of that?
-Should we go over to the demo area?

-So I think if I show people me doing hypopressives, sometimes it freaks people out because I have a very, Claire can kind of talk through what on earth is going on.
-If that's alright with you?

-And I'm just going to do a very abridged version of some of the postures and the flow because otherwise it would just take too long.
+Should we go over to the demo area and you think if I show people me doing high progressives, right?
+Sometimes it freaks people out because I have a very clear can kind of talk through what on earth is going on?
+If that's alright with you.
+And I'm just going to do a very abridged version of some of the postures and the flow because otherwise it would just take too long, right?
 So you can kind of see it in action.
-Like I say, it does look a little bit weird.
+Like I say it can look it does look a little bit weird.
 So don't be put off by that.

-Yeah.

-We like weird.

-We're osteopaths.

-Alright, so I will be revealing this area so that you can see.
-So basically, it's breathing and postures.
-There's two parts to the breathing, the lateral breath, which we do and then the breath hold, that's the two parts for our, I can't talk anymore, so I'll let you talk through the rest of it.
+Right Thank you.
+Alright, so I will be revealing this area so that you can see So basically it's breathing and postures.
+There's two parts to the breathing the lateral breath, which we do and then the breath hold that's the two parts for our I can't talk anymore so I'll let you talk through the rest of it yeah this is the lateral live breathing that you can see to really focus just on the lower ribs and this is that near part breath hold which is completely involuntary what you see with Nikki and takes quite a long time to develop that actually so it's the same breath sequence just moving through different postures but a drop down here so we can we get a decent shot for this see you see her posture with a nice and upright and that's a really engaged with this posture.

-I'll keep it basic.
+I'll keep it basic

-Yeah, that's fine.
+Nikki Scott yeah that's fine